-Lambrettas employed a tubular frame because Innocenti was a manufacturer of seamless steel tubing before it took up scooter production in the aftermath of World War II.
+Lambrettas employed a tubular frame because Innocenti was a manufacturer of seamless steel tubing before taking up scooter production in the aftermath of World War II.
 Like Piaggio, the company went with what it knew.

 The advantage of a tubular frame aside from lower cost is the ability to attach body panels of pretty much any shape.
-Or none at all; back in the day, you could get a naked Lambretta, just like you can now get a naked Honda Metropolitan/Jazz, aka Ruckus/Zoomer.
+Or none at all; back in the day, you could get a naked Lambretta, just like you can now get a naked Honda Metropolitan, aka Ruckus.

 These days, such body panels are made of some kind of plastic.
 Making a mold for a plastic part is whole lot easier than making a die for a 10-ton press; an injection-molding machine, which is how most plastics are formed, takes up considerably less space than that 10-ton press.
 In addition, plastics can be molded in color, which means you don’t have to paint the body parts.
 A paint booth takes up a lot of space, too.